Countryside walks

 5K healthy walk or run

-This is a circular route that was developed as part of the Business Improvement District (BID).
-The route takes in several pleasant green spaces around the BID including Farleymoor Lake and Arlington Square in the Western Business Area and Wildridings Copse in the Southern Business Area.
+The route takes in several pleasant green spaces including Farleymoor Lake and Arlington Square in the Western Business Area and Wildridings Copse in the Southern Business Area.

 It's a great way enjoy a pleasant outdoor experience, while improving levels of fitness.
-Find out about the route from Bracknell BID.

 Circular walks